Quit and relaunch Wispr Flow

 Common issues

-App freezing or slow to open on iOS after updating to v1.46–v1.48
+App freezes or is slow to open on iOS after updating to v1.46–v1.48

 A performance issue introduced in versions v1.46–v1.48 caused the app to hang frequently and take significantly longer to open from a cold start.
 To resolve: